LIFELINE

 Plan your garden to reduce bushfire and natural disaster risks.

-Pick plants that don't catch fire easily, and understand how fires behave so you can design your garden carefully.
-Also, preparing your garden to handle storms will keep your property safe and prevent damage.
+Pick plants that don't catch fire easily and understand how fires behave so you can design your garden carefully.
+Preparing your garden for storms can also help protect your property and reduce the risk of damage.

 Recovery